 That said, if you do wish to try mushrooms, you should approach them cautiously and carefully.
 In this sense, the purpose of this article is to inform and reduce harm.

 There is no set mg dose when it comes to mushrooms.
 Instead, it is determined by weight in grams.

-As we said before, it’s crucial to note that different strains of mushrooms will contain various levels of psilocybin, meaning each mushroom will have different amounts in it.
+As we said before, it’s crucial to note that different strains of mushrooms will contain various levels of psilocybin.
+This means each mushroom will have different amounts in it.

 In this way, like with weed or any other substance, starting low and going slow should be the go-to approach.

 To promote a positive experience, microdosing, or starting with low doses, is the best way to ensure that happens.